cwi-dis/cwipc_realsense2/readme.md

 #### Building:

 - Now build our software.
-In this directory, *VRTogether-capture*, create `build`, go there.
+In this directory, *cwipc_realsense2*, create `build`, go there.
 - Run `cmake ..`.
 	- That invocation creates Makefiles.
 To create an *Xcode* project use `cmake .. -G Xcode`.
 	- dynamic library is in _build/src/libcwipc_realsense2.dylib_, test programs are in _build/renderer/pcl\_renderer_ and _pcl\_align_.